 On this page:

 - Causes & anatomy

 Eversion ankle sprain symptoms

 The athlete will usually know they have sprained their ankle as it collapses under then with significant pain.
 With an eversion ankle sprain the ankle usually rolls inwards stretching or tearing the ligaments on the inside of the foot.
-There will be immediate pain on the inside of the ankle after twisting it.
-There will be rapid swelling and bruising may develop.
-They will have difficulty weight bearing and limited motion.
+There will be immediate pain on the inside of the ankle after twisting it along with rapid swelling and bruising.
+The patient will have difficulty weight bearing and limited ankle mobility.
 In moderate to severe eversion ankle sprains it is always recommended that an x-ray is requested to rule out fractures.

 For this reason an eversion sprain is often associated with a fracture of the end of the fibula bone called the lateral malleolus which can be felt as the bony part on the outside of the ankle.
 This is known as a Pott's fracture and requires immediate medical attention.
 Other bones in the ankle such as the talus can also be fractured during an eversion ankle sprain depending on severity of the injury.

 Treatment of medial ankle sprains